geonetwork/doc/source/install-guide/configuring-database.rst

 The database dialect is configured in :file:`/WEB-INF/config-node/srv.xml`.
 Uncomment the dialect to use.

-A jdbc driver is included for PostGreSQL and H2.
+A jdbc driver is included for PostgreSQL, Oracle and H2.
 Other dialects require a jdbc driver to be installed.
-Download the jdbc library for the dialect and place it in ``/WEB-INF/lib`` or in the tomcat lib folder.
+Download the jdbc library for the dialect and place it in ``/WEB-INF/lib`` or in the tomcat or GeoNetwork lib folder.

 To update the connection details, update the |jdbc.properties| file with relevant connection information.

 GeoNetwork assumes data is stored in the default schema for a user.
 If this is not the case, you need to activate a setting ``hibernate.default_schema`` in :file:`/WEB-INF/config-spring-geonetwork.xml`.
 There are some scripts that run directly on the database at initialisation and can't use the ``hibernate.default-schema`` parameter.
 For these scripts you need to set the default-schema manually.
-In PostGreSQL this is possible by appending ``?currentSchema=example`` to the database connection.
+In PostgreSQL this is possible by appending ``?currentSchema=example`` to the database connection.

 Configuring a database via JNDI